When I first started using the Freeletics Running app, I would not have called myself a runner or an athlete.

 As a result, the Freeletics app is a great motivation help for all levels of runners

 I like the way you can take a photo at the end of a workout, optionally add in your statistics and share it with friends and family on social media.
 This is a cool way to keep a personal record of your progress and personal bests.

 I was fond of the way you can see a graph of the distances you need to run.
 When I’m out running (or fast walking) I like to estimate where I think my interval will finish so I have a physical goal point.
 I’m getting good at estimating short distances now.

 I enjoyed how Freeletics motivated me to push myself just slightly harder on each run.
 At regular intervals, I heard a short but clear message to let me know how I was going and how far I had left.
 (It’s the same voice as in the video).

-The Freeletics Running app is a great way to motive all levels of runners to push yourself and stay motived to a scientifically backed program.
+The Freeletics Running app is a great way to motivate all levels of runners to push themselves and stay motivated to a scientifically backed program.

 The Freeletics Running app is available on both Android and Apple.

 In 2013, Freeletics began disrupting the fitness industry, a multi-billion dollar industry previously dominated by gyms and exclusive personal trainers.
 Today, after years of incredible global growth, Freeletics is the leading provider of AI-based fitness and lifestyle coaching.
 Now, with over 55 million users, over 100 employees, and a gear and clothing line, Freeletics is one of the fastest-growing fittech companies in the world.

 Freeletics is more than an app.
 It’s a lifestyle powered by tech and one of the most passionate and dedicated communities in the world.